Johan Furåker – Untitled, 2017 – Line etching – Hahnemühle 350 gr. – 34 x 27 cm – Edition of 20

 Printed & published by Printer’s Proof

-Johan Furåker’s line etching makes part of an extensive artistic research he dedicated to Countess Luisa Casati who used extravagance and excess trying to immortalize her own image.
+Johan Furåker’s line etching makes part of extensive artistic fact-finding he dedicated to Countess Luisa Casati.
+The Italian nobal woman used extravagance and excess as a way of immortalizing her own image.
 Casati’s efforts made her become the centre of artistic life in the early 20th century while she remains an important cultural icon also today.

 Johan Furåker (b.
 1978) is represented by Galleri Flach, Stockholm, Sweden.